Research Support Workshops

 Advanced EndNote for postgraduate

-Advanced EndNote extends and expands our basics classes for intermediate and advanced users at UNE.
-This class will explore advanced topics including syncing your library with EndNote Online, working with PDFs, unformatting citations (when combining thesis chapters) and a lot more!
+Advanced EndNote extends and expands our basics workshop for intermediate and advanced users at UNE.
+This session will explore advanced topics including syncing your library with EndNote Online, working with PDFs, unformatting citations (when combining thesis chapters) and a lot more!

-Note: this is an advanced class, students should have experience with EndNote and/or have attended the EndNote Basics class.
+Note: this is an advanced workshop.
+Students should have experience with EndNote and/or have attended the EndNote Basics session.
 Academics and professional staff are also welcome to attend.

 Making your research impactful, engaging, and visible is greatly assisted by the choices you make for publishing.
 Does your intended publisher target the right audiences?
 Can you work be found easily?
 Does your intended publisher have proven past performance?
 The Dixson Library will provide advice on various aspects of strategic publishing including predatory publishing, open access and open data, database indexing, and journal rankings.